Agents record when a protection module rule or condition is triggered (this is known

 - Reconnaissance scan detected (if the setting is enabled in

-consider exporting events to an external SIEM.
-For more information, see Forward Server & Workload Protection events to an external syslog or
+SIEM.
+For more information, see Forward Server & Workload Protection events to an external syslog or SIEM server.

-Event history is retained for:
+Event history is retained for the following events:

 - Anti-Malware events